Short Term Accommodations

 • Declaration of Primary or Secondary Residence

-To help protect guests, each STRA must meet safety standards, including:
+To help protect guests, each Short-Term Rental Accommodation (STRA) must meet the following safety standards:

-• Smoke and Carbon Monoxide Detectors: Properly installed and maintained
+• Smoke and Carbon Monoxide Detectors: Must be properly installed and maintained in all bedrooms.

-• First Aid Kit and Fire Extinguishers: Accessible for guest use
+• First Aid Kit and Fire Extinguishers: Must be accessible for guest use.

 Be a Good Neighbour